Islamic State – Pakistan Province: History

 In May 2019, the Islamic State announced the creation of Pakistan Province on Amaq News Agency.
 Prior to the creation of ISPP, the ISKP was in charge of Islamic State activities in all of Pakistan.
-ISKP is active in KPK, while ISPP is active in Pakistani provinces Punjab, Balochistan and Azad Kashmir, as well as Sistan and Baluchestan province of Iran.
+ISKP is active in Khyber Pakhtunkhwa (KPK), while ISPP is active in Pakistani provinces Punjab, Balochistan and Azad Kashmir, as well as Sistan and Baluchestan province of Iran.
 It is a separate group from the unofficial ISJK faction.
 Shortly after its creation, ISPP killed a Pakistani policeman in Mastung and a TTP militant in Quetta.
 ISPP also killed Shia Hazara refugees.
 Immediately after the creation of ISPP, the Government of Punjab called for measures against ISPP.

-ISPP has claimed responsibility for the 2024 Sibi bombing and 2024 Balochistan bombings.
+ISPP has claimed responsibility for the 2024 Sibi bombing and the 2024 Balochistan bombings.

 On 15 April 2025, a bus carrying personnel from the Pakistani security forces was targeted with an improvised explosive device, resulting in the deaths of three soldiers and injuries to twenty others.
-The Islamic State – Pakistan Province, a regional affiliate of the Islamic State, claimed responsibility for the attack.
+The Islamic State – Pakistan Province claimed responsibility for the attack.

+On 6 February 2026, a suicide bomber of the ISPP blew up in a Shia Imambarghah during Friday prayers, killing 31 people and injuring 170+ others.